kakhavai/kian-wiki-mono/README.md

 - Ensure you have Node.js installed.
 This project uses `.nvmrc` to specify the Node.js version, so it's recommended to use [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm) to manage Node.js versions.
 - This project uses `lerna` to manage multiple packages.
 Ideally you should have `lerna` installed globally:
+- This project requires `yarn` for linking packages and managing workspaces.

 ### Setup